Your life is collapsing into chaos, your entire world caving in on top of you.

 3. Illuminate the chaos of life

 Now that you’ve simplified your outer and inner realms and increased your self-awareness, it’s time to identify the more subtle tricks we play on ourselves.

 Is fear clouding your vision?

-If your life chaos stems from a dread of failure, then you need to examine your feelings.
+If your life chaos stems from the dread of failure, then you need to examine your feelings.